geecrypt/nodejs-express-on-aws-ec2/README.md

 If everything was set up correctly, you should now be able to find your app on the world wide web.

-1. Copy EC2 URL into the browser and go to port 3000 and /products
+1. Copy EC2 URL into the browser and go to port `3000` and `/products` .
-2. Make changes to the app (e.g. change version text in `app.js`) and push to GitHub main branch
+2. Make changes to the app (e.g. change version text in `app.js`) and push to GitHub main branch.
 3. Check CodeDeploy in the AWS management console to see a new deployment in progress.
 4. Refresh the app page in your browser to see the update.